 - What to do before accepting a job offer letter.

-- How to write an offer letter acceptance mail.
+- How to write a job offer letter acceptance mail.

-- Tips to write a job offer acceptance letter.
+- Tips to write a job offer letter.

 What is a job offer letter?

 A job offer letter is an employment contract provided by the organization to establish a job offer made to an employee.

 The letter is a written proof of the compensation and rights that the new employee will be entitled to on joining the organization.

 - General details like the company’s letterhead, employee name, location, etc.